Thank you! Your submission has been received!

 • Evidence-based design: conducting design research allows designing based on facts and not on assumptions.
 Despite having a working knowledge of existing users, it's crucial to understand their pain points, what they are looking for in a product/service and how they would use it, in order to mitigate possible flaws.

-• Focus and prioritization: having the right users' data and information facilitates dealing with feature requests, client feedback, and schedule/budget constraints and helps focus on what it's more relevant.
+• Focus and prioritisation: having the right users' data and information facilitates dealing with feature requests, client feedback, and schedule/budget constraints and helps focus on what it's more relevant.
 Finding potential issues during the research phase will reduce the risk of designing the wrong solution.

 • Empathy: Building deeper connections and relationships with clients gives great help on daily work and decisions.
 Having customers' constant feedback in mind will make them feel appreciated regarding their thoughts and opinions.